evanman83/OURS-project/README.md

 - Audio jack
 - Make less brick-like
 - Customise Raspbian so the UI is more usable by finger (perhaps flash another OS)
-- Indicate remaining battery life
+- Detect and display remaining battery life

 ## HOW TO BUILD